Theresa May And Donald Trump Meeting: Body Language Experts Reveal Things They Did Not Say

 — Pascal Guérin (@66blaise) January 28, 2017

-When BBC reporter, Laura Kuenssberg asked a question about President Trump’s beliefs concerning the use of torture, a blanket ban on Muslims entering the country and Russia, the American president did not answer the question and instead turned to the Prime Minister and said ‘that’s your choice of a question?
+When BBC reporter, Laura Kuenssberg, asked a question about President Trump’s beliefs concerning the use of torture, a blanket ban on Muslims entering the country and Russia, the American president did not answer the question and instead turned to the Prime Minister and said “that’s your choice of a question?
 That’s it for that relationship.”

-It seemed like a joke and even though President Trump addressed the issue of torture saying that his Defense Secretary, General James ‘Mad Dog’ Mattid did not support his views and would agree with whatever his defense secretary decided, the UK leader was far from impressed with how he reacted to the initial question.
+It seemed like a joke and even though President Trump addressed the issue of torture saying that his Defense Secretary, General James “Mad Dog” Mattid, did not support his views and would agree with whatever his defense secretary decided, the UK leader was far from impressed with how he reacted to the initial question.

 Navarro pointed out that when the BBC reporter asked her question, the Prime Minister’s mouth twitched.
-According to the author of What Every Body is Saying, it was obvious that the thoughts and beliefs of the Prime Minister was different from that of her American counterpart and she felt strongly about it.
+According to the author of What Every Body is Saying, it was obvious that the thoughts and beliefs of the Prime Minister were different from that of her American counterpart and she felt strongly about it.

 President Trump was clearly nervous judging by how frequently he spoke said body language expert Joe Navarro https://t.co/mhPNMBgs3n